top of page

 1. RN License.
 Candidates must provide evidence that they hold a current license as a registered nurse (RN) by passing the NCLEX or must demonstrate the license has been verified for equivalency by the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
 If licensed in more than one jurisdiction, the candidate must hold full and unrestricted licenses in all jurisdictions where they practice.

-2. Scholastic Documentation.
-Candidates must provide evidence that you hold a Master’s degree (or higher) in nursing.
+2. Scholastic Documentation: Candidates must provide evidence that you hold a Master’s degree (or higher) in nursing.

 *ALTERNATIVE TO DISCIPLINE POLICY: ANCB recognizes the positive impact nurses in recovery bring to the specialty of addiction nursing.
 If a nurse is engaged with an Alternative to Discipline program, the following stipulations must be met to sit for the CARN or CARN-AP exam: